Blue Jays' winning streak ends at 4 games with loss in Tampa Bay | CBC Sports

 Bauers puts Rays ahead in 4th inning with 1st career home run

-Jake Bauers hit his first career home run to put Tampa Bay ahead in the fourth inning and the Rays went on to an 8-4 victory over the Toronto Blue Jays on Monday night.
+Jake Bauers' first career home run highlighted a big night for Rays rookies.

+Bauers put Tampa Bay ahead in the fourth inning and the Rays went on to an 8-4 victory over the Toronto Blue Jays on Monday night.

+Bauers and fellow 22-year-old Willy Adames drove in four runs, and left-hander Ryan Yarbough pitched six innings to help the Rays win for only the second time in 11 games.

+Playing in his fifth major league game, Bauers got on base his first four times and scored three runs.
+The rookie first baseman spent much of the game looking across the diamond at Adames, a shortstop who was recalled from the minor leagues earlier Monday.

+"We kept making eye contact," Bauers said.
+"We've played for three or four years (in the minors) with each other, and for all of it to come together here now, it was pretty special."

-Bauers' two-run homer off Sam Gaviglia after Matt Duffy's single erased a 4-3 Toronto lead and ended the Jays' four-game winning streak.
+Bauers' two-run homer off Sam Gaviglia after Matt Duffy's single erased a 4-3 Toronto lead in the fourth inning.

-Tampa Bay tacked on three runs in the seventh with the help of a bases-loaded throwing error by reliever John Axford.
+Tampa Bay tacked on three runs in the seventh with the help of two errors on the same play by reliever John Axford.

-Left-hander Ryan Yarbrough, who leads the major leagues with 44 relief innings, started and pitched six innings for the Rays.
+Joey Wendle hit a bases-loaded dribbler back to the mound that Axford bobbled, then picked up and threw wildly to enable two runs to score.

+"It's never an easy play," said Toronto manager John Gibbons.
+"When you bobble it, you start rushing and that's what happened."

+But he didn't worry about being yanked early from his fourth career start.

+"With what I've been doing, either starting or coming into the game in the second inning, my job is to go as deep into the game as possible," he said.
+"So that's kind of what I did.
+To be able to go six innings was really big for me, especially the way things have been going."

 Yarbrough (5-2) gave up four runs on seven hits while striking out three in his first start since May 14.

-Bauers, playing in his fifth major league game, got on base his first four times and scored three runs.
-Rookie Willy Adames, recalled earlier Monday from the minor leagues, also drove in two runs for the Rays, who won for only the second time in 11 games.

-Gaviglia (2-2) gave up five runs on seven hits and two walks in 3 1/3 innings
+Gaviglia (2-2) gave up five runs on seven hits and two walks in 3 1/3 innings.

-Teoscar Hernandez hit his 11th homer for the Blue Jays, who had won four straight.

 Comments